-- Your operations meet or can meet all of a franchisor’s supplier requirements; for example, here are the requirements to become a Coca Cola supplier.
+- Your operations meet or can meet all of a franchisor’s supplier requirements; for example, here are the requirements to become a Coca-Cola supplier.

+The limitation may be that the store must sell the franchisors’ products exclusively (but this is not always the case).
+Common examples include gas stations (Exxon), vending machines (Coca-Cola), and car dealerships (Ford Motor Company).
 Depending on the agreement, the franchisee may or may not have to pay fees to the franchisor to buy the license to sell the trademarked product.

 With a product franchise, the product itself is the only aspect of the business distributed per the franchisor’s terms.
 The consumer experience can vary a lot from one business to the next, as the distributor (franchisee) maintains control over most aspects of their business, and the franchisor does not offer any assistance in terms of sales processes, employee training, etc.